ibis-project/ibis/docs/community/contribute/01_environment.md

     !!! info "Some optional dependencies for Windows are not available through `conda`/`mamba`"

-        1. `python-duckdb` and `duckdb-engine`.
-Required for the DuckDB backend.
         1. `clickhouse-cityhash`.
 Required for compression support in the ClickHouse backend.

     #### Support Matrix